Stratus3D/data-confirm-bourbon/README.md

 ## Background

 Spinned off a corporate [IFAD](http://github.com/ifad/) application in which an user did too much damage because the confirm wasn't *THAT* explicit ... ;-).
+[Initially built for bootstrap](https://github.com/ifad/data-confirm-modal) and then later converted to work with Bourbon Refills.

 ## Contributing